jfmengels/elm-review/documentation/design/test-module.md

 If (and only if) the error provides fixes, the test module requires you to provide what the code should look like after fixes have been applied.
 If the fix is invalid because it is malformed, doesn't make any changes or makes the code not syntactically valid, then the test will fail.
  (In those situations, the fix is not presented to the user in the CLI)

-When the user encounters an error and it provides fixes, `elm-lint` will mention them a fix is available, without checking that the fix is valid, because I estimate that trying out each change is probably too expensive in terms of performance.
-When running `elm-lint` with `--fix`, fixes will be evaluated and will be ignored (not presented to the user) if they are found invalid, which is not a great experience for them. `elm-lint` will warn about fixes that could not be applied, but having correct fixes in the first place will make for a much greater experience for the user.
+When the user encounters an error and it provides fixes, `elm-review` will mention them a fix is available, without checking that the fix is valid, because I estimate that trying out each change is probably too expensive in terms of performance.
+When running `elm-review` with `--fix`, fixes will be evaluated and will be ignored (not presented to the user) if they are found invalid, which is not a great experience for them. `elm-review` will warn about fixes that could not be applied, but having correct fixes in the first place will make for a much greater experience for the user.

 Not testing the fixed code means the user is more likely to see false fix positives, and to get valid but incorrect fixes.